The ‘AMP Up Your Digital Marketing’ Podcast Presents:

 Then the next step would be all about how do we scale with the platform that we use and how do we scale this because we have a lot of employees globally and we need to make sure that we're educated, we're scaling, we're enrolling people in the program.
 And that they understand what comes first, second and third.
 So, they understand in order to have an effective – in order to be an effective ambassador, you know, it starts with your social media profile.
 And we found that during the process, we did some surveys in the beginning, LinkedIn was the platform that people are most comfortable with.

 So, that was really useful information.
 So, that is where most people are started and that is where a lot of the training focus is on.
 So, how to start building your own personal brand through your LinkedIn profile?
-How do you then build relationships and build your network and why is that useful on LinkedIn?
+How do you then build relationships and build your network and why is that useful when doing employee advocacy on LinkedIn?
 And then, how to now start posting and content and how to do that well.

 So, there's a lot to learn and hopefully the different formats that we've created such as videos, recorded webinars, cheat sheets that I have to sweet talk some of our designers to help me do, because, you know, I'm sure a lot of people have the same parent resources so, building those relationships to get people to support you.
 So, we have cheat sheets created by our designers.
 We have PDFs, we have PowerPoints.
 So, you know, whatever your style is, there is something for you.

 Glenn: Right.
 So, when you – I'd like to go back to the beginning, if I could, and clearly you had an early-on focus of really starting with LinkedIn, to activate folks on LinkedIn, have you gone beyond that or is LinkedIn still the core, do you see yourself adding some other social networks?
 Or, you know, in the banking industry there are certainly different places to go, right, depending on who your target audience is.
 So, I'm curious where you're going with that?